ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-nsx-t.md

 Interface name        | Interface type | VLAN ID | Subnet              | Allow float  | VMkernel Adapter | Distributed Port Group Name
 ----------------------|----------------|---------|---------------------|--------------|------------------|------------------------------
 vlan-nic-tep-vmk10    | vlan           | 400     | vpc-tep-subnet      | false        | vmk10            | dpg-tep
 {: caption="Table 3.
-Host management networks and VMkernel adapters" caption-side="top"}
+Host management networks and VMkernel adapters" caption-side="bottom"}

 Host TEP VLAN ID is defined in the host transport profile.
 The `dpg-tep` creation is optional, and for consistency only.
 It might help you to identify the VLAN ID used when operating the environment later.
 {: note}